 - Services Provided: psychiatric treatment, employment and educational support, substance abuse treatment, family education and support, and other services as needed.

-- Other Services On Site: The Flushing Clinic is a multiservice site that also offers mental health counseling and substance use disorder treatment, early childhood mental health services, child abuse prevention and family support, and a Single Stop program that provides free counseling on entitlement, health insurance, social services, and legal services.
+- Other Services On Site: The Flushing Clinic is a multiservice site that also offers mental health counseling and substance use disorder treatment, early childhood mental health services, child abuse prevention and family support, and a Benefits Access program that provides free counseling on entitlement, health insurance, social services, and legal services.

 - Ages: young adults ages 16-30

 - Admission criteria: The program is for adolescents and young adults between the ages of 16 and 30 who have recently begun experiencing psychotic symptoms, such as hallucinations, unusual thoughts or beliefs, or disorganized thinking, for more than a week but less than two years.
 We provide services to all referred individuals meeting clinical admission criteria, regardless of their insurance status or ability to pay.

 - Languages: English, Korean, Mandarin, Portuguese, Spanish, and Tagalog